segreeeen/decoronizer/README.md

 Confused?
 The Green sign indicate a inactive Plugin and the crossed sign an Active?
 Welcome to the World of DeCoronizer!

 Anyway ... and now (almost) all websites will be Decoronized (unfortunately only in your browser).
-You are distanced from vitally important messages and a lot of informations are distorted and wrong, just for you.
-The plugin can put your life in danger if you believe the informations - is there really a Chuck Norrisvirus?
+You are distanced from vitally important messages and a lot of information are distorted and wrong, just for you.
+The plugin can put your life in danger if you believe the information - is there really a Chuck Norrisvirus?
 Or is it a Bunnyvirus?
 Who knows?

 _BUT_